pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1136-enh_nd_twincat_states.rst

 Device Updates
 --------------
-- Included the FZP 3D states on the TMOSpectrometer device.
+- Included the Fresnel Zone Plate (FZP) 3D states on the TMOSpectrometer device.

 New Devices
 -----------